ropensci-archive/roweb2/content/blog/2020-04-07-bookdown-learnings/index.md

 The lines above live with other styling stuff in a file called `style.css`, that we refer to in [the `_output.yml` config file](https://github.com/ropensci-org/blog-guidance/blob/cae5887f392b4137eec50467779e9bba973b0b69/_output.yml#L3).

-#### 5. How to deploy a preview of the book for PRs
+#### 5. How to deploy a preview of the book for pull requests

+I felt quite strongly about having some sort of CI/CD for the book: having each edit to the source automatically resulting in an updated deployed book is a much smoother -- and lazier -- workflow than having to remember to render the book myself.
-I felt quite strongly about having some sort of CI/CD for the book.
-We achieved that using GitHub Actions, a new CI service by GitHub.
-If you're curious about it, I'd recommend watching [Jim Hester's talk from the RStudio conference earlier this year](https://resources.rstudio.com/rstudio-conf-2020/azure-pipelines-and-github-actions-jim-hester).
-Our GitHub Actions workflows make good use of [Jim Hester's actions and examples](https://github.com/r-lib/actions).
+We achieved that using [GitHub Actions](https://help.github.com/en/actions), a new CI service by GitHub.
+If you're curious about it, I'd recommend watching [Jim Hester's talk from the RStudio conference earlier this year](https://resources.rstudio.com/rstudio-conf-2020/azure-pipelines-and-github-actions-jim-hester), and having a look at [the exploration book](https://ropenscilabs.github.io/actions_sandbox/) written by participants of the [Oz UnConf 2019](/blog/2020/02/05/ozunconf19/).
+Our GitHub Actions workflows make good use of [Jim's actions and examples](https://github.com/r-lib/actions).

 Here's what we now have